 Publisher(s) – Big Sandwich Games

-A vast majority of indie games that Sony seem to have been releasing on the PlayStation 3, PlayStation 4 and PlayStation Vita have been RPGs, much to my personal delight.
+A vast majority of indie games that Sony seems to have been releasing on the PlayStation 3, PlayStation 4, and PlayStation Vita have been RPGs, much to my personal delight.
 In my opinion, Hoard stands out as one of the best.
-It makes use of a very unique gameplay premise, and despite repetition, makes for an extremely enjoyable experience.
+It makes use of a very unique gameplay premise, and despite the repetition, makes for an extremely enjoyable experience.